 Welcome To Movies At The Mill Easton

 Movies At The Mill Easton (MME) is a film festival created to aid in the redevelopment of the city of Easton.
-With the support of Easton mayor, Salvatore J. Panto Jr., the direction of filmmaker Gershon Hinkson, and the commitment of it’s countless volunteers and sponsors, this annual festival has become a beacon for culture and a provoker of positive change in the city.
+With the support of Easton mayor, Salvatore J. Panto Jr., the direction of filmmaker Gershon Hinkson, and the commitment of its countless volunteers and sponsors, this annual festival has become a beacon for culture and a provoker of positive change in the city.

-The Simon Silk Mill from where the “Mill” in Movies At The Mill derives it’s name is now under construction.
-Led by the development group VM Development, the site is on track to being realized as “SILK”, the vision designed by the architectural firm Spillman and Farmer Architects.
+The Simon Silk Mill, from where the “Mill” in Movies At The Mill derives it’s name, is now under construction.
+Led by the development group VM Development, the site is on track to completion and being realized as “SILK”, the vision designed by the architectural firm Spillman and Farmer Architects.
 The goal for SILK is to allow the organic co-existence of creative arts, financial enterprise, a nature trail along the Bushkill Creek, a boutique hotel, retail shopping, open-air markets, art venues, quaint saloons and eateries serving delicious food, not to mention condominiums, offices and studios, all within the confines of historic buildings dating back to the late 1800′s, which housed the thriving silk mill business of Robert and Herbert Simon.